 If a member of your household has COVID-19, you need to know how to prevent the infection from spreading in your home.

-Anyone who has tested COVID-19-positive, displays mild or moderate symptoms, or has been in contact with someone infected with the virus, will need to self-isolate at home for at least two weeks
+Anyone who has tested COVID-19-positive, displays mild or moderate symptoms, or has been in contact with someone infected with the virus, will need to self-isolate at home for at least 10 days.

 To keep your home as infection-free as possible, you’ll need the following supplies: